Much of our team at Total Shape doesn’t miss a single show of Jimmy Kimmel Live, as it’s something that just lightens up the mood with great laughter.

 But anyone who might have gained a few too many pounds can easily adopt the same routine as the host of a comedy show.

 Essentially, this is not a routine where you’ll spend hours at the gym lifting one free weight after another and wiping sweat from different exercise machines.

 Hottie Bodies Humpilates

-This is possibly one of the funniest sketches Jimmy ever made.
+This is possibly one of the funniest sketches Jimmy has ever made.

-And before we get bombarded with messages of how crazy this is, let me make sure you all realize that it’s meant to be a joke.
+And before we get bombarded with messages about how crazy this is, let me make sure you all realize that it’s meant to be a joke.